-No doubt, the introduction of Start Screen has made new options available for Windows 8, Windows 8.1 and Windows RT users.
-The Start Screen generally lists all the apps installed on your system.
-Whenever you install a new app, from the Windows Store, it is automatically pinned to Start Screen.
-In Windows 8.1, you have the option to keep or discard this functionality, and in this article we’ll show you how.
+Whenever you install a new app, from the Windows Store, it is automatically pinned to Start.
+In Windows 10/8.1, you have the option to keep or discard this functionality, and in this article, we’ll show you how.

-The pinning of new app to Start Screen is supported for Desktop as well as Modern App.
-We can configure Windows such that it doesn’t pin the Tiles of the new apps to Start Screen.
-The reason for doing so can be miscellaneous like keeping the Start Screen minimal, etc. Let us see how to prohibit the new apps from pinning to Start Screen automatically when they are installed.
+The pinning of a new app to Start Menu is supported for Desktop as well as Modern App.
+We can configure Windows such that it doesn’t pin the Tiles of the new apps to Start Menu.
+The reason for doing so can be miscellaneous like keeping the Start Menu minimal, etc. Let us see how to prohibit the new apps from pinning to Start Menu automatically when they are installed.

-Prevent Windows Store Apps from Pinning their Tiles to Start Screen
+Prevent Windows Store Apps from Pinning Icons to Start

 1. Press Windows Key + R combination, type put gpedit.msc in Run dialog box and hit Enter to open the Local Group Policy Editor.